 Andrew Zurcher, BA (Yale), MPhil, PhD.
-Tutor and Director of Studies in English (Part I).
-Bruce Cleave Fellow in English.
+Director of Studies in English (Part I).
+Bruce Cleave Fellow in English & Drama.

 As Director of Studies I am responsible for organising teaching for the English undergraduates.
 I also supervise early modern English literature, Shakespeare, Practical Criticism, and Tragedy, as well as supervising a range of dissertations.
 In supervisions, I try to help students create a safe space for collaborative critical thinking, a place where they can formulate and debate positions on literary, historical, ethical, political and other sorts of questions that arise from their reading.

 I love getting the opportunity to meet and learn from students outside my own subject area, and to work alongside them to make Queens' an open, inclusive, vibrant, and self-respecting environment in which to live and study.
 I take a particular interest in BATS (the undergraduate theatrical society) and in our college literary magazine, the Dial.

 Anyone thinking of applying to study English at Queens' should read as widely as possible, in poetry, prose and drama.
 In addition to browsing bookshops for good current and recent authors, it's wise to begin to try to understand the historical development of English literature; here anthologies can be helpful, alongside introductions to the history of literary writing in English.